The Open University since 2006

 An introduction to information security

 Information security underpins the commercial viability and profitability of enterprises of all sizes and the effectiveness of public sector organisations.
 This free course, An introduction to information security, begins by explaining why information security and its management are important for any modern organisation.
 The course continues by examining the value that can be placed on information as an organisational asset.
 The protection of information assets is the subject of the BSi standard on information security management, and the course goes on to explain how an information security management system should be planned, documented, implemented and improved, according to the standard.
 This course is based on readings from the book IT Governance: A Manager's Guide to Data Security & BS 7799/ISO 177799 (2nd edition) by Alan Calder and Steve Watkins (Kogan Page, 2003).
 (Note: This book is now in 3rd edition).
-In order to study this course you will need to buy this set book.
+In order to study this free course you will need to buy this book.
 You will also need to pay if you want access to the British Standard (mentioned above) using British Standards Online.

 This free course includes adapted extracts from an Open University course which is no longer available to new students.
 If you found this interesting you could explore more free Computing and ICT courses or view the range of currently available OU Computing and ICT courses.